 Those phone apps are great, and we use them for a second opinion to compare possible routes with the RV GPS.
-Also, while the Garmin can Bluetooth to your phone and get upcoming traffic issues along your route, I find that WayZ and GoogleMaps provide more up-to-date information.
-The Garmin has reported roads closed to me several hours after they were reopened.
-Wayz and GoogleMaps showed the correct road status.
+Also, while the

-Are RV GPS’s Perfect?
+Are RV GPS Perfect?

 No navigational tool is perfect.
 Even paper maps can have errors on them, and they certainly don’t show current road closures and traffic issues.
 The biggest issue I’ve found with our RV GPS is also the key to its success.
 When it routes, it chooses known safe routes.
-That doesn’t mean that there are not safe routes which are shorter and faster out there.
+That doesn’t mean that there are not safe routes that are shorter and faster out there.
 It sends you where it knows it’s safe, if it doesn’t know, then it won’t route you that way unless it’s the only available route and it doesn’t know of a specific issue on that road.

 A classic example of this can be found driving down US 101 along the Oregon coast – a drive everyone should do at least once.
 A few miles north of Florence, Oregon, US 101 passes through the Haceta Head Cape Creek Tunnel.
 This tunnel has a steeply arched roof.
 The low point of the tunnel is marked at 11’ 6”, but that is at the outside edge of the shoulder of the road.
 The arch quickly rises to 14’ 6” at the white shoulder line.

 So, it can have bad data or no data, which can force it to route you in odd ways.
 The tunnel incident occurred a few years and several map updates ago.
 If I recheck the route today, the same GPS with updated maps no longer routes around that tunnel.
-For these reasons, you should always update your maps before a major trip, do your research and rely on multiple routing methods to find the best route.
+For these reasons, you should always update your maps before a major trip, do your research, and rely on multiple routing methods to find the best route.